mvolkmann/authentication-fastify/README.md

 uses HTTPS which encrypts the data.

 The database does not store passwords in plain text.
-Instead of salts and hashes them using the npm package
+Instead it salts and hashes passwords using the npm package
 {% aTargetBlank "https://github.com/kelektiv/node.bcrypt.js", "bcrypt" %}.
+"Bcrypt is an adaptive hash function based on the Blowfish symmetric block cipher cryptographic algorithm."

-Salting adds bytes to passwords before they are hashed.
+Salting adds bytes to the passwords before they are hashed.
 This increases their length and makes it more difficult to guess passwords composed of common words.
+The bcrypt `genSalt` function returns a `Promise` that resolves to the salt value.
+A different salt value is used for each user.

-Hashing in this context uses an algorithm to generate a value from a salted password.
+Hashing in the context of passwords uses an algorithm to generate a value from a salted password.
+The bcrypt `hash` function takes a password and a salt value, and returns a `Promise` that resolves to a hashed value.
 This hashed value is stored as the password in the database.

-During a login attempt, the bcrypt `compare` function is used to compare the password passed in over HTTPS to the hashed value in the database.
+During a login attempt, the bcrypt `compare` function is used to compare the password passed in over HTTPS to the hashed value retrieved from the database.
 Even if a hacker gained access to one of these hashed password values, determining the password from which it was generated would require knowing the hashing algorithm that was used and